 The company formerly published American Legacy magazine as a joint venture, although that magazine separated from Forbes on May 14, 2007.[33]

-In 2013, Forbes licensed its brand to Ashford University, and assisted them to launch the Forbes School of Business & Technology.[36]
-Forbes Media CEO Mike Federle justified the licensing in 2018, stating that "Our licensing business is almost a pure-profit business, because it's an annual annuity."[37]
+In 2013, Forbes licensed its brand to Ashford University, and assisted with the launch of the Forbes School of Business & Technology.[41]
+CEO Mike Federle justified the licensing in 2018, stating that "Our licensing business is almost a pure-profit business, because it's an annual annuity."[42]
 Forbes would launch limited promotions for the school in limited issues.
-Forbes would never formally endorse the school.
+Forbes has never formally endorsed the school.

 On January 6, 2014, Forbes magazine announced that, in partnership with app creator Maz, it was launching a social networking app called "Stream".
 Stream allows Forbes readers to save and share visual content with other readers and discover content from Forbes magazine and Forbes.com within the app.[38]